nusenu/tor-relay-operator-ids-trust-information/README.md

 example.org:-
 ```

-In addition to max_depth a consumer might also be interested to require multiple independend trust paths to a single operator ID.
+In addition to max_depth a consumer might also be interested to require multiple independend trust paths to a single AROI.
 We leave this to a future iterations of the protocol to keep it simple for now.
 It will not require any change on how trust information
 is published, should this be added in the future.